ouvo/ouvo/README.md

 - 👀 I’m interested in Self-development
 - 🌱 I’m currently learning computer
 - 💞️ I’m looking to collaborate on global companies
-- 📫 How to reach me The dream and your ambition
+- 📫 To reach my dream and ambition
 -